Centrality (CENNZ) Price Down 8.1% This Week

-Centrality (CURRENCY:CENNZ) traded down 0.8% against the US dollar during the 1-day period ending at 14:00 PM ET on July 29th.
-One Centrality coin can now be bought for approximately $0.0732 or 0.00000185 BTC on exchanges.
-Centrality has a market cap of $87.79 million and approximately $4.22 million worth of Centrality was traded on exchanges in the last 24 hours.
-During the last week, Centrality has traded down 8.1% against the US dollar.
+Centrality (CURRENCY:CENNZ) traded down 0.3% against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on July 30th.
+Centrality has a market capitalization of $87.78 million and approximately $4.23 million worth of Centrality was traded on exchanges in the last day.
+One Centrality coin can currently be bought for approximately $0.0731 or 0.00000182 BTC on major exchanges.
+During the last seven days, Centrality has traded down 8.1% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.